dhdschool/elvis_problem/README.md

 -8.6590542196e-1:#4.4934348949e-1:#2.1976851544e-1:#Nil
 ```

-Be warned, this code assumes your functions are convex, bounded, and lower semi-continous (and the set that they generate contains the zero vector).
-If your functions do not satisfy these constraints, there may occur some unexpected behavior (infinite loops, crashes, wrong answers, etc.)
+**Be warned:** this code assumes your functions are convex, bounded, and lower semi-continous (and the set that they generate contains the zero vector).
+If your functions do not satisfy these constraints, there may occur some unexpected behavior (infinite loops, crashes, wrong answers, etc.).

 # Documentation